Floppy5004/chatrd/README.md

 Make sure your **Twitch** and **YouTube** accounts are connected on **Streamer.Bot** and you have **TikFinity Desktop App** installed and set up to your account on **TikTok**. **BOTH APPS NEED TO RUN ON THE SAME PC**.

-**Before you Begin**: For **Kick**, you need to install [Kick.Bot](https://github.com/Sehelitar/Kick.bot/) to your *Streamer.Bot* first before installing ChatRD.
-[Click here for instructions on how to install Kick.Bot](https://github.com/Sehelitar/Kick.bot/wiki/Installation) ... or follow the instructions below.

 ### Streamer.Bot & TikFinity
 1. On **Streamer.Bot**, go to **Server/Clients → WebSocket Server** and make sure it is running
 2. Import the string inside the file [streamerbot-import.vortisrd](https://github.com/vortisrd/chatrd/blob/main/streamerbot-import.vortisrd) to your **Streamer.Bot** using the **Import** button at the top.